 NECESSARY SPECIAL REQUIREMENTS

-Certification in life saving techniques, water safety instruction, standard first aid and CPR (for adult, child and infant) by the nationally recognized organization approved by Broward County (i.e. Red Cross, YMCA).
+Certification in life saving techniques, water safety instruction, standard first aid and CPR (for adult, child and infant) by a nationally recognized organization approved by Broward County (i.e. Red Cross, YMCA).
 Must obtain a Jeff Ellis & Associates license within 30 days of hire.

 Bargaining Unit: Blue Collar

 Class Spec Estab./Revised: E12/82 R11/14